 MacFamilyTre also has a meny ”Views”, where I find the Virtual Globe fun and maybe even useful.
 You basically get a spinning globe where all places where people in your research have lived are shown.
 A bit like the function in ”Places” but on a globe.
 The Virtual Tree is however as I see it pointless since it is difficult to get a meaningful view of it.

-Since Reunion Touch does not support any language than English, some things get a bit obscure when you use a Swedish (or probably other aswell) translation on your Mac.
-For instance, in the Mac-version I use the Swedish word “yrke” for occupation.
-In Reunion Touch this shows up as “O”.
-Not even Occupation, but “O”.
+Reunion Touch does now support more languages than just English, which is a big improvement.
+However there still are some minor errors in the translation.
+For instance, in the Mac-version I use the Swedish word ”yrke” for occupation.
+In Reunion Touch this shows up as ”O”.
+Not even Occupation, but ”O”.
+The same with ”education”.
+In Swedish that is called Utbildning but shows up with an ”E” in Reunion Touch.

-I feel MobileFamilyTree works better for me.
-It is in Swedish, and looks as the Mac-version (but smaller and more compact obviously).
+MobileFamilyTree on the other hand works better for me.
+Language translations are good.
+It looks as the Mac-version (but smaller and more compact obviously).

-This is a big problem for Reunion.
+This is the big dealbreaker for me.
 Since I am Swedish I prefer to use programs that have Swedish localisations.
 Not that I have a problem with English, but some words can be difficult to understand and then it is positive when the program is translated to your own language.
 My guess is that people from Norway, Denmark, Poland, Argentina and other countries feel the same.

 Reunion is only in English.
 If you want a localisation to another language, Reunion/Leisterpro does not provide that.
 Instead you will have to buy these elsewhere.

-A Swedish localisation of Reunion 13 costs 500 SEK, which is 48 Euros (56 USD).
+A Swedish localisation of Reunion 13 costs 500 SEK, which is around 48 Euros (56 USD).
 So if you want to buy a full version of Reunion 13 with a Swedish localisation the cost will be 1396 SEK, (156 USD/134 Euros).
 An upgrade from Reunion 12 including Swedish localisation costs 896 SEK (86 Euros/100 USD).
-The English version itself without localisation costs 99 USD (85 Euros), and an upgrade 49:95 (43 Euros) from Leisterpro.
+The program itself without localisation costs 99 USD (85 Euros), and an upgrade 49:95 (43 Euros) from Leisterpro.
 So a Swedish upgrade costs almost the same as a new full version in English.
-However: even if the Swedish language file isn’t 100 percent, it feels more accurate and as mentioned above, I can change labels.
+Whichever program you choose you get decent translations without direct errors, but with a few things not translated.
+Also note: The Swedish localisation-and I guess all other non-English ones-are made by people not employed by Leisterpro and however good they might be they are not official Leisterpro products.
+You can’t download them from Leisterpro’s website, they are downloaded from different websites.
+Leisterpro has though put up links to some of the places where you can buy non-English translations .
+The fact that it is not a part of the Reunion installation but a separate non-official purchase can be a problem if the person/persons doing the translation drops interest for updating, there will be a problem.
+In MacFamilyTree the localisations are included.

 A full version of MacfamilyTree costs 59.99 USD (51 Euros/534 SEK) on Mac App Store.
 That includes localisations to several languages.
 A Swedish full version of Reunion costs (as noted above) 156 USD (1396 SEK/134 Euros).
 And even an upgrade from Swedish Reunion 12 to Reunion 13 costs more than a full version of MacFamilyTree, 100 USD instead of 60 USD.